Hire PHP/Laravel Developers

 - The capacity to work full-time (40 hours per week) with a four-hour overlap with United States time zones.

-- Working knowledge of version control systems such as Git, as well as SQL/NoSQL, query optimization, and relational databases
+- Working knowledge of version control systems such as Git, as well as SQL/NoSQL, query optimisation, and relational databases

 - understanding of user authentication across multiple systems, servers, and environments